hezronokwach/ascii-art-web-server/README.md

 ### Features

    Text Input: Users can enter the text they want to convert to ASCII art.
+The text must be ascii characters otherwise they will encounter bad request error message.
-    Banner Selection: Users can select the desired ASCII art style via radio buttons or a select dropdown.
+    Banner Selection: Users can select the desired ASCII art style via a select dropdown i.e standard, shadow, thinkertoy.

    Dynamic Results Display: The results of the ASCII art generation are displayed on the main page after the POST request, without needing to navigate to a new page.